Operational Spaces

 Operational Spaces is a photographic exploration of the places where the city stops performing and begins functioning.

 To understand the essence of a place, it is necessary to look beyond what it shows and attend to what it does.
 The front façade is the space of representation: clean, composed, and meant to be seen.
-The back façade is the space of operation: pipes, vents, cables, waste, loading docks.
+The back façade is the space of operation: pipes, vents, waste, loading docks.

 The front breathes and the back exhales.